 Once a list has been created, the power of Obsolescence Manager really comes to life.
 A dedicated area for logged-in users provides engineers with an instant snapshot of the lifecycle of their selected products, showing which are ‘active’, ‘not recommended for new designs’, ‘last time to buy’ or ‘obsolete’, as well as estimating the Years To End Of Life (YTEOL).
 With 22 EOL notices and 28 product change notifications issued each day, and the average integrated circuit product lifecycle currently reduced to eight years, providing this tailored view helps save engineers considerable time and effort – not to mention increasing confidence in the commercial viability of their project.

-Extending this confidence across the entire project lifecycle was also of utmost important to RS Components, which is why we configured the tool to use the obsolescence data provided in some very clever ways.
+Extending this confidence across the entire project lifecycle was also of utmost important to RS Components, so further bespoke development work was undertaken to configure the tool to use the obsolescence data provided in some very clever ways.
 Based on three key pieces of information provided by engineers – project start date, estimated project lifetime, and volume – Obsolescence Manager will calculate a predictive lifecycle risk, showing how likely it is that all parts will last the duration of the project.